Explore Courses

 Step 2: Create Reusable Components

-In React, reusable components are a key part of building modular and maintainable applications.
-Instead of duplicating code for similar UI elements across your app, you can create components that are self-contained and can be used anywhere with minimal changes.
+Reusable components are a key part of building modular and maintainable applications in React.
+Instead of duplicating code for similar UI elements across your app, you can create self-contained components that can be used anywhere with minimal changes.

 React doesn’t dictate how you divide your modules.
 However, creating reusable components ensures consistency, simplifies updates, and reduces code duplication.